thejasvibr/projectushichka/ushichka-management.md

 are a whole bunch of tools.
 Which one I use will depend on the final goals of the project itself.

+I have considerd using a series of spreadsheet .csv files and manipulating them with code.
+One point is that spreadsheets are somewhat easily altered by me/collaborators.
+I'd actually like to keep the data about all the files and their relationship somewhat difficult to alter without rigorous intent/thought.
+Having a formal database system to maintain all file records therefore is seeming more appealing at this point.

+As a Python based user I see there are three main options I have:
+1. sqlite
+1. mysql
+1. postgresql

+SQlite seems to be the quickest and lightest option amongst the three, though it is also the one that does not have multi-user access, or even server-type construction.
+The .db file is the central piece behind the entire database, which makes it fast and light.
+MySQL is a popular option, though it is much heavier to install, and relies on a server - which slows down its operation speed.
+Postgresql is said to be somewhat bulky, very powerful, however to also have a steep learning curve.

+At this point, I'm leaning towards learning the required skills on sqlite, implementing a database, and then switching over the mysql at a later point once multiple users become regularly involved.
+Moreover, I also checked and there are GUI options to view .db files, which means I could also just send collaborators a .db file that they could examine the contents of the files independently without actually doing any coding.

+The option to export tables in .db files into .csv files is also always there irrespective of the actual framework in use - which also means I can send spreadsheets to collaborators as and when necessary.

 ## What the 'end-goal' is
 In the longer-term (+1 year from now), I'd like the dataset and the DBMS to be web-friendly.
 This would mean collaborators/users can access the dataset